-To date, SJRI has hosted the following three symposia, which have attracted local, national, and international researchers and participants and helped to enhance awareness of the SJRI and of transdisciplinary social justice research and activism.
+To date, SJRI has hosted the following symposia to attract local, national, and international researchers and participants and enhance awareness of the SJRI and of transdisciplinary social justice research and activism.

 Consuming Intimacies: Bodies, Labour, Care and Social Justice took place October 15-16, 2015.
 This event focused on critical social justice issues that arise from the intersections of intimacy with labour, exchange, and commodification.

 Click here to access the special issue of Studies in Social Justice that emerged from this event.

 Global Movement Assemblages: Linking Protests across Time and Space took place October 13-15, 2016.
 This event explored the relation between post-2010 social movements such as the Arab Spring, Occupy, and Idle No More with longer-standing movements for social transformation.

 Click here to access the special issue of Studies in Social Justice that developed from this event.